Ewen2015/DataScienceNotes/DMLS/README.md

 ### Machine Learning Systems Versus Traditional Software

 On the contrary, ML systems are part code, part data, and part artifacts created from the two.
 The trend in the last decade shows that applications developed with the most/best data win.
 Instead of focusing on improving ML algorithms, most companies will focus on improving their data.
 Because data can change quickly, ML applications need to be adaptive to the changing environment, which might require faster development and deployment cycles.

+## Chapter 2.
+Introduction to Machine Learning Systems Design

+### Business and ML Objectives

+The ultimate goal of any project within a business is, therefore, to increase profits, either directly or indirectly: directly such as increasing sales (conversion rates) and cutting costs; indirectly such as higher customer satisfaction and increasing time spent on a website.

+For an ML project to succeed within a business organization, it’s crucial to tie the performance of an ML system to the overall business performance.

+Many companies create their own metrics to map business metrics to ML metrics.

+### Requirements for ML Systems

+1. Reliability
+2. Scalability
+3. Maintainability: ML engineers, DevOps engineers, and subject matter experts (SMEs)
+4. Adaptability: Continual Learning

+## Chapter 3.
+Data Engineering Fundamentals